legumeinfo/website-ui-specs/trait-association-search/README.md

 <details>

-This specification was completed in mid-July, 2023, and is ready for initial implementation (v1.0).
+v1.0.0 of this specification was completed in mid-July, 2023.

 A change was made to the spec on Oct 4 (v1.1.0) to reflect the current implementation of the search results to have a tabular rather than vertical layout - though this change is primarily for (assumed) ease of implementation rather than for functionality or esthetics.
 See discussion near the results section.
 Also, a minor change in a search text-entry field: from "Study ID" to Publication ID".

-A change was made to the spec on Nov 17 (v1.2.0), noting that the component will have the ability to have its genus and species selectors pre-set to specific values; and for the species to be pre-set in the gene search component.
+A change was made to the spec on Nov 17 (v1.2.0), noting that the component will have the ability to have its genus and species selectors pre-set to specific values.
 </details>

 ## Input